kalisture/Scryfall_Proxy_Prepper/README.md

 Double sided cards will be stored seperately.

-x CosmoPrint Ready - Adds a 3+mm bleed, and converts to PDF at the end.
+[x] CosmoPrint Ready - Adds a 3+mm bleed, and converts to PDF at the end.

 When providing to me, please specify what card back you want (None, Default, Custom (Provided))